iv4xr-project/JLabGym/docs/contest/contest2021.md

 It is important that your algorithm is sound and complete.
 It is _complete_ if it does not miss any connection.
 It is _sound_ if it does not report a connection that is actually not there.

-##### Scoring

-Based on how sound and complete your algorithm is, and its time performance.

 ---
 ### Implementation
 ---